-An outdoor sink is one of the elements of an outdoor kitchen which truly elevates above the luxury BBQ.
-It enables people to wash salad or vegetables, cook freely without heading indoors and make up fresh drinks outside.
+An outdoor sink is one of the elements of an outdoor kitchen which truly elevates it above the luxury BBQ.
+A sink and running water enables people to wash salad or vegetables, cook freely without heading indoors, wash up (if you want to!) and make up fresh drinks outside.
 We asked CENA Director Jacques Shelton to share some of his outdoor sink expertise so that you can decide if they are something you want to add to your outdoor living area.
 So, without further ado, let’s dive in.

 Where do they drain?